zzorn/ScalaQuantity/readme.txt

 = ScalaQuantity =

 Library for expressing quantities and units of measurement in Scala in a type safe manner, where the compiler checks that assignments and calculations with the units are correct.
+The unit checking is done at compile time, quantities compile down to a simple wrapper class around a Double.

 == Usage ==